k8stack/go-resources/grpc/readme.md

 protoc greet/greetpb/greet.proto --go_out=plugins=grpc:.
 ```

+Observe how they are generated, example open `greet.pb.go` and you can see two sections
+- client related stuff, observe the comments as
+    - // GreetServiceClient is the client API for GreetService service.
+- server related stuff, observe the comments as
+    - // GreetServiceServer is the server API for GreetService service.
+Under these sections you can copy paste, required methods to your implementation.

 ### Steps
 - First create the proto required
 - Generate the go file using using protoc